 - Starting October 1, 2020, every air traveler will need a REAL ID-compliant license, or another acceptable form of identification, for domestic air travel.

-This means that, starting today, if you live in a state that has hasn’t implemented the REAL ID standards, and hasn’t secured an extension, you will need to provide alternative identification (such as a passport) to board any flight, even domestic ones.
-Now, most states have either implemented the REAL ID standards or secured an extension, but if you are a resident of the American Samoa, your identification card will not be sufficient for air travel starting today.
+This means that starting today, if you live in a state that hasn’t implemented the REAL ID standards and hasn’t secured an extension, you will need to provide alternative identification (such as a passport) to board any flight, even domestic ones.
+Now, most states have either implemented the REAL ID standards or secured an extension, but if you are a resident of American Samoa, your identification card will not be sufficient for air travel starting today.
 You will need your passport or another form of federally acceptable identification to board a flight.